Cruise-Liu/Reference-Code/ReadMe.txt

 >>SkipLoopDebugging:
    When debugging a program, how could we skip loop without clicking step by step or trigger a event after specified steps?
 The project SkipLoopDebugging will tell you in commenting.
    IDE: Xcode 4.3.3   OS: Mac OS X Lion 10.7.4  Language: C++

+>>rename.cpp
+  Showing how to use the function "rename" in stdio.h Languange:C++